opengeospatial/ogcapi-records/proposals/README.md

 # Proposed Extensions

 OGC APIs are designed to be modular.
-We expect new requirements will emerge with use and new features will be proposed to address those requirements.
+We expect new requirements will emerge with use then new features will be proposed to address those requirements.
 Development and validation of these new features is a community effort.
 Supporting that effort are two tools; a process for tracking the maturity of a proposed addition, and a means to publish the current baseline of a proposed new feature.

 ## Draft Features